hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/column.md

 # The `<column>` Tag

-This tag can be used to override the default name and/or type of a property related to a database column.
+This tag can be used to override the default name and/or type of a property related to a database column, or to specify a type converter for it.

 It can also be used to specify the use of a sequence to generate values for the column, or to specify the cycling values for a version column used for optimistic locking.